DeepskyLog/Articles/HowTos/testDeveloperVersionWindows.md

+# Test DeepskyLog using Windows

-# Test the developer version of DeepskyLog using Windows
+This document describes how to set up your environment to be able to test the developer version of DeepskyLog locally on your Windows computer.

++ Download and install the GitHub software: https://windows.github.com/
++